 We manage our interest rate risk through the strategic use of fixed and variable interest rate debt and, from time to time, derivative financial instruments.
 Our principal interest rate exposure relates to outstanding amounts under our unsecured debt Facilities.
-As of January 31, 2014, we had variable rate borrowings of \$1.0 billion under our Term Facility and no borrowings outstanding under our Revolving Facility.
+As of January 30, 2015, we had variable rate borrowings of \$925 million under our Term Facility and no borrowings outstanding under our Revolving Facility.
 In order to mitigate a portion of the variable rate interest exposure under the Facilities, we have entered into various interest rate swaps in recent years.
 For a detailed discussion of our Facilities, see Note 5 to the consolidated financial statements.

 Currently, we are counterparty to certain interest rate swaps with a total notional amount of \$875.0 million entered into in May 2012 in order to mitigate a portion of the variable rate interest exposure under the Facilities.
 These swaps are scheduled to mature in May 2015.
 Under the terms of these agreements we swapped one month LIBOR rates for fixed interest rates, resulting in the payment of an all-in fixed rate of 1.86% on a notional amount of \$875.0 million.
-Such all-in rate was reduced in 2013 due to a reduction in the underlying applicable margin on our Term Facility as a result of the refinancing of outstanding indebtedness as discussed in Note 5 to the consolidated financial statements.

 A change in interest rates on variable rate debt impacts our pre-tax earnings and cash flows; whereas a change in interest rates on fixed rate debt impacts the economic fair value of debt but not our pre-tax earnings and cash flows.
 Our interest rate swaps qualify for hedge accounting as cash flow hedges.
 Therefore, changes in market fluctuations related to the effective portion of these cash flow hedges do not impact our pre-tax earnings until the accrued interest is recognized on the derivatives and the associated hedged debt.
-Based on our variable rate borrowing levels and interest rate swaps outstanding as of January 31, 2014 and February 1, 2013, respectively, the annualized effect of a one percentage point increase in variable interest rates would have resulted in a pretax reduction of our earnings and cash flows of approximately \$1.4 million in 2013 and \$13.9 million in 2012.
+Based on our variable rate borrowing levels and interest rate swaps outstanding as of January 30, 2015 and January 31, 2014, respectively, the annualized effect of a one percentage point increase in variable interest rates would have resulted in a pretax reduction of our earnings and cash flows of approximately \$0.6 million in 2014 and \$1.4 million in 2013.